Nyamko Sabuni: 2006–2013: Minister

 On 6 October 2006, the new Swedish coalition government which emerged from the election announced Sabuni's appointment as the new Minister for Integration and Gender Equality.
 She is the first person of African descent to be appointed as Minister in the Swedish government.

 Sabuni's appointment as Minister for Integration and Gender Equality was met with protests from some Swedish Muslims, who accused her of Islamophobia and populism.
 A petition against her appointment was signed by the Muslim Association of Sweden, reportedly the largest organization representing Muslims in Sweden.

 She resigned on 21 January 2013, citing that her successor should be prepared prior to the 2014 general election.

 2019–2022: Party leader

 Sabuni was elected party leader of the Liberals in June 2019.

 On 8 April 2022, Sabuni resigned as the party leader following a controversy stemming from her statement that she would flee Sweden for Norway if Sweden was ever invaded.
 She was the same day replaced by Johan Pehrson.

-Medical cannabis

-Sabuni has opened up for legalization of medical cannabis.